emissary-ingress/emissary/docs/guides/filter-dev-guide.md

 <a class="pro-runner-dl" href="https://s3.amazonaws.com/datawire-static-files/apro-plugin-runner/%aproVersion%/darwin/amd64/apro-plugin-runner">Mac 64-bit</a> |
 <a class="pro-runner-linux-dl" href="https://s3.amazonaws.com/datawire-static-files/apro-plugin-runner/%aproVersion%/linux/amd64/apro-plugin-runner">Linux 64-bit</a>

-Note that the plugin runner must match the version of Ambassador Pro that you are running.
+Note that the plugin runner must match the version of Ambassador Edge Stack that you are running.
 Place the binary somewhere in your `$PATH`.

 Information about open source code used in `apro-plugin-runner` can be found by running `apro-plugin-runner --version`.